Chapter 8 Batch compilation (ocamlc)

 default mode with equivalent types, but different binary signatures,

-and this may slow down type checking; yet this is a good idea to
+and this may slow down type checking; yet it is a good idea to

 use it once before publishing source code.